 If your child is entering kindergarten or older, or has been baptized but not in the Catholic Church, please contact Cathy Strasswimmer to learn more.

-In the Diocese of Charlotte, at least two full consecutive years of formal religious education (Catholic school or Faith Formation) are necessary prior to receiving the Sacrament of Holy Eucharist for the first time.
+RECONCILIATION and FIRST HOLY EUCHARIST: In the Diocese of Charlotte, receiving the Sacraments of Reconciliation and Holy Eucharist for the first time is a two year process.
 The second year of preparation includes participation in the parish program regardless of what school is attended.
-Children may receive the Sacrament of Holy Eucharist for the first time in the spring of second grade or older.
+Children may receive the Sacrament of the Eucharist for the first time in the spring of second grade or older.